Is borax really as green as it seems?

 The Borax Safety Data Sheet states that borax does not bioaccumulate in the body or biomagnify through the food chain.
 However, studies show that chronic exposure is associated with increased toxicity and more severe damage.

 Most of the studies cited in the literature were performed on rats or other mammals, which makes it inappropriate to draw conclusions regarding human risk.
 It is believed that boric acid and its salts target the reproductive systems and can cause hormone disruption, especially in males.
-Human men working in boric acid-producing factories have increased risk of low sperm count and low libido.
+Men working in boric acid-producing factories have increased risk of low sperm count and low libido.

 Is borax eco-friendly?